 - The Dominican Republic and Haiti had 77 people killed by a hurricane;

-- India and Bangladesh were hit with a cyclone that killed more than 85 people;
+- India and Bangladesh were hit by a cyclone that killed more than 85 people;

 - Afghanistan lost 150 people in flash flooding; and,

-- The same amount of people in Central America died from Hurricane Eta.
+- The exact amount of people in Central America died from Hurricane Eta.

-Oh, and let’s not forget that pesky pandemic, which has taken over 3.3 million people, globally.
+Oh, and let's not forget that pesky pandemic, which, to date, has taken over 3.3 million people globally.

-The fires in Australia have really stuck in my mind.
-I guess it’s because they were so close to home - I literally lived and breathed it.
-We had to wear filtered face mask just to breathe.
-But even with all of Australia’s resources fighting the fires with all that they had, the fires couldn’t be contained - for 210 days!
+The fires in Australia have stuck in my mind.
+Because they were so close to home — I lived and breathed it.
+We had to wear a filtered face mask to breathe.
+But even with all of Australia's resources fighting the fires with all they had, the fires couldn't be contained — for 210 days!

 Those months of bushfires gave me a glimpse into a world where, should we decide not to do anything about climate change, a global catastrophe that wipes us all out is an imminent possibility.

-The way I see it is, when Mother Earth has had enough of us using and abusing her, taking everything from her and giving nothing back, all she has to do is set off a few devastating natural disasters and we’ll no longer be her problem.
+I see it when Mother Earth has had enough of us using her, taking everything from her, and giving nothing back; all it takes is a few devastating natural disasters, and we'll no longer be a problem.
 Like a dog shaking off fleas.

-And that, my friends, is what I call "environmental anxiety".
+And that, my friends, is what I like to call "environmental anxiety."

-My whole life, I’ve always thought of myself as an environmentalist at heart.
-But when you care that much about something, it’s usually met with some form of anxiety.
-Over the years, my environmental anxiety would come and go, with various incidents.
+My whole life, I've always thought of myself as an environmentalist at heart.
+But when you care that much about something, it's usually met with anxiety.
+Over the years, my environmental anxiety would come and go with various incidents.

-It was at its peak during the bushfires in Australia - and lasted for months.
-But it also rears its ugly head in other ways, on a regular basis.
+It was at its peak during the bushfires in Australia — and lasted for months.
+But it also rears its ugly head in other ways, regularly.
 Especially now that climate change is such a hot topic.
 Let me know if you can relate to any of these scenarios:

-Watching Cowspiracy and Seaspiracy is like watching the scariest horror films of all time.
+Watching Cowspiracy and Seaspiracy is the worst horror movie of all time because they're real.
 The only difference is that sleeping with the lights on does nothing to ease my terror.

 "More than two-thirds of Americans (67%) are somewhat or extremely anxious about the impact of climate change on the planet, and more than half (55%*) are somewhat or extremely anxious about the impact of climate change on their own mental health…" American Psychiatric Association, October 2020.

-It isn’t sustainable to live life in a state of anxiety.
-Stress can cause a plethora of health issues, particularly if it is long-term.
-So because our environment is not going to be fixed overnight - it’s going to take years - we really need to look at ways to manage our environmental anxiety.
+It isn't sustainable to live life in a state of anxiety.
+Stress can cause many health issues, especially if it is long-term.
+So because our environment is not going to change overnight — it's going to take years — we need to look at ways to manage our environmental anxiety.

-- Weight: being stressed-out for longer periods can cause your cortisol levels to rise.
-Some of us tend to eat more when we are stressed, too, which is why we sometimes gain weight under stressful times.
-In addition to gaining weight, stress can also cause weight to gain in the abdominal area.
-This is called “toxic fat”, as abdominal fat deposition is linked to cardiovascular disease;
+- Weight: being stressed out for more extended periods can cause your cortisol levels to rise.
+Some of us tend to eat more when we are stressed, so we sometimes gain weight during stressful times.
+In addition to gaining weight, stress can also cause weight to accumulate in the abdominal area.
+Known as "toxic fat", the abdominal fat deposition affects cardiovascular health;

 - Immunity: chronic stress can cause your immune system to shut down;